LavaMoat/snow/README.md

 The tests mainly try to bypass `snow` in any possible way.

-If you found a vulnerability in `snow`, open a PR with a test that demonstrates it.
+If you found a vulnerability in `snow`, open a PR with a test that demonstrates it (or just let us know, and we'll do it).

 ### Help